📝 Food safety and HACCP · ⏱️ 2 min read

 What if an employee keeps refusing to fill in checklists?

-After explanation, personal conversation and official warning, you need to consider whether this person is suitable for the role.
-HACCP compliance is not optional but a requirement.
+After explanation, personal discussion, and written warning, evaluate whether this person fits the role.
+HACCP compliance isn't optional – it's legally mandated.

 Can we fill in checklists retroactively before an inspection?